douglasgreen/news/2025/03/10/en.md

 ## Health & Disease

+### Supreme Court to Review Colorado's Ban on Conversion Therapy

+The U.S. Supreme Court has agreed to hear a case challenging Colorado's ban on conversion therapy, a controversial practice aimed at changing an individual's sexual orientation or gender identity.
+The case was brought by Kaley Chiles, a licensed counselor and practicing Christian, who argues that the ban infringes on her First Amendment rights to free speech and religious expression.
+Chiles claims that some of her clients seek her guidance to reconcile their faith with their sexual orientation or gender identity.
+Colorado officials, however, maintain that the law regulates harmful professional conduct rather than speech, aiming to protect minors from practices deemed unsafe and ineffective by medical professionals.
+The Supreme Court's decision to hear this case could have significant implications, as more than 20 states have enacted similar bans.
+The case is set to be argued in the court's next term, beginning in October, with a decision expected by June 2026.

 ## Society & Culture

+### Pope Francis on the Mend: A Journey of Hope and Recovery

+Pope Francis, who has been in the hospital battling bilateral pneumonia, is showing signs of improvement.
+The Vatican reports that his condition is stable, and he is responding well to treatment.
+Despite the seriousness of his illness, the Pope remains active in his duties, participating in spiritual exercises via video link from his hospital room.
+His resilience and dedication have inspired many, as he continues to lead the Catholic Church even from his hospital bed.
+The Pope has expressed gratitude to the healthcare workers caring for him and has been praying for others who are suffering.
+His gradual recovery brings hope to Catholics worldwide, who have been praying for his health and well-being.

 ## Arts & Entertainment

 ### Ne Zha 2: A Chinese Animated Marvel Reaches New Heights

 In an unprecedented achievement, the Chinese animated film "Ne Zha 2" has soared past the $2 billion mark at the global box office, becoming the highest-grossing animated movie of all time.
 Released during the Chinese New Year, the film captivated audiences with its stunning visuals and engaging storyline, quickly climbing to the sixth position in all-time Imax rankings.
 Directed by Jiaozi, "Ne Zha 2" has not only set new records in China but also demonstrated the growing power of the Chinese film industry on the global stage.
 This success highlights a shift in the cinematic landscape, where domestic productions are increasingly competing with Hollywood blockbusters, showcasing the rich cultural narratives and creative prowess of Chinese filmmakers.

+### Hollywood Shines Bright in Austin at SXSW 2025

+The South by Southwest (SXSW) 2025 festival in Austin, Texas, has become a star-studded event, drawing some of Hollywood's biggest names.
+Celebrities like Blake Lively, Anna Kendrick, and Pedro Pascal graced the red carpets, while others like Jenna Ortega and Ben Affleck were spotted at various premieres.
+The festival kicked off with the much-anticipated premiere of "Another Simple Favor," featuring a star-studded cast.
+Attendees were thrilled to see stars mingling with fans, creating a unique atmosphere where the lines between celebrity and audience blurred.
+From film premieres to live podcast recordings, SXSW 2025 has turned Austin into a hub of entertainment and excitement, showcasing the latest in film and television while offering fans a chance to see their favorite stars up close.

 ## Sports & Games